FedericoMarcuzzi/On-the-Effect-of-Low-Ranked-Documents/README.md

-Paper code of "On the Effect of Low-Ranked Documents: A New Sampling Function for Selective Gradient Boosting"
+On the Effect of Low-Ranked Documents: A New Sampling Function for Selective Gradient Boosting

-Filtering out Outliers in Learning to Rank
 ===============================

 This code is for the SAC 2023 full paper [On the Effect of Low-Ranked Documents: A New Sampling Function for Selective Gradient Boosting](https://doi.org/10.1145/3555776.3577597).